 In a few days, wagon loads of lumber began to arrive, and the first buildings were put up.
 These were called rag-houses because they were half boards and half canvas.
 But this building material was so expensive that lots of men made dugouts, which didn’t cost much more than plenty of sweat and blisters.

 Money was easy to get and easy to spend in those days.
-The miners and muckers threw it right and left when they had it.
-Many a time I’ve seen ‘em eating bacon and beans, and drinking champagne.
+The miners and Wildrose threw it right and left when they had it.
+Many a time I’ve seen ‘Shorty eating bacon and beans, and drinking champagne.
 Wages were just a sideline with them—most of their money was made in mining stock.

 If the right people ever got hold of Rhyolite they’ll make a killing; but they’ll have to be real hard rock miners, and not the kind that do their work only on paper.
 Rhyolite is dead now—dead as she was before I made the big strike.
 Those fine buildings are standing out there on the desert, with the coyotes and jackrabbits playing hide and seek around them.